 Once step one is complete, it is now time to perf and frack the area.

 Perfing – a perforating gun is lowered by wireline into the casing.
 An electrical current is sent down and sets off a charge that shoots small holes through the casing and cement.
 The perf gun in then pulled out of the hole.

 Next, the well will have to be fracked.
 Water, sand, and lube are sent into the wellbore under high pressure.
 As the mixture is forced through, the shale is pressured to fracture.
 This creates a fairway connecting the reservoir to the well and allows the released gas to flow to the wellbore.

 Once fracking is complete, the plugs are pulled and gas flows up the wellbore.
 A permanent wellhead is installed – which is also called a “Christmas tree.”
-A pipeline is built to transport the gas to the pipeline network.
+A final pipeline is built to transport the oil and gas to the larger pipeline network.